Footfall and What It Means for Your Business

 • Percentage of visitors who leave your store within five minutes (similar to a website bounce rate)

-To collect accurate footfall data, you’ll need to invest in some technology.
-Thankfully, there are devices and platforms entering the market constantly, and they’re relatively affordable thanks to the commoditization of sensor technology.
+You’ll need to invest in some technology to collect accurate data.
+Thankfully, devices and platforms are entering the market constantly, and they’re relatively affordable thanks to the commoditization of sensor technology.

-Here are the most common footfall measurement systems.
+Here are some examples of the most common footfall measurement systems.

 Footfall - image 2